 With multiple generations often living in the same house, privacy can be a challenge for young Vietnamese.
-In order to spend time with their special someone, young people hop on their motorbikes and drive to parks, bridges, or landmarks.
+In order to spend time with their special someone, young people hop on their motorbikes and drive to parks, bridges or landmarks.
 Lifelong relationships can come from holding hands and chatting on motorbikes.

 Sometimes people blare their horns in fits of rage, but more often people use them to let others know they’re nearby — like echo-location.
 It’s odd for visitors, because in most western countries, you only hear horns when somebody is furious.
-If you spend time driving a motorbike in Vietnam, you’ll have to learn to use your horn.
-It’ll keep you alive.
+If you spend time driving a motorbike in Vietnam, you’ll have to learn to use your horn – it’ll keep you alive.

 In Vietnam, rains come in fast.
 In the rainy season, the sky is often overcast, so you won’t know when the onslaught is imminent.
 The real telltale sign is when a cold gust roars through, whipping leaves and garbage about on the street.
 Then you need to hurry.
-You’ll only have seconds to get inside — or to put on a rain poncho — before getting completely drenched.
+You’ll only have seconds to get inside — or put on a rain poncho — before getting completely drenched.